 In Fig. 10 we plot the Q parameter for our galaxies against the SFR and see no trend with this or any other observable.
-We find that the majority of the individual galaxies can be considered to have gaseous discs consistent with $Q \leq 1$ within their error bars (75[99]% within $1[2]\sigma)$ and the median value of Q is found to be $1.7 \pm 0.4$ .
-This indicates that the gaseous discs of these galaxies can be considered to be marginally (un)stable, as has been seen before for smaller samples at similar redshifts (Förster Schreiber et al. 2006; Genzel et al. 2011; Swinbank et al. 2012a).
-It is such gravitational instabilities that are thought to induce the star formation in disc galaxies by causing the gas to clump and condense (Elmegreen 2002; Li et al. 2005).
-Other authors such as Wisnioski et al. (2015) have inverted Eq.
-10 by assuming that Q = 1 and used it to calculate the gas fraction for the galaxies.
+We find that the majority of the individual galaxies can be considered to have gaseous discs consistent with $Q \leq 1$ within their error bars (75[99] per cent within 1[2] $\sigma$ ) and the median value of Q is found to be 1.7 $\pm$ 0.4.
+This indicates that the gaseous discs of these galaxies can be considered to be marginally (un)stable, as has been seen before for smaller samples at similar redshifts (Förster Schreiber et al. 2006; Genzel et al. 2011; Swinbank et al. 2012b).
+It is such gravitational instabilities that are thought to induce the star formation in disc galaxies by causing the gas to clump and condense (Elmegreen 2002; Li, Mac Low & Klessen 2005).
+Other authors such as Wisnioski et al. (2015) have inverted equation (10) by assuming that Q = 1 and used it to calculate the gas fraction for the galaxies.
 Our results demonstrate that this is a valid approach.